Thagapansamy: Production

-The film was launched in July 2005 by Amudha Durairaj and her production house Deivanai Movies, who had previously made Thamizh (2002) with Prashanth in the lead role.
-The cast and crew were announced at the launch, though the film soon after went through a change of producer with Tiruchi Gopalji taking over.
 Meera Jasmine had initially been signed by the production house to play the lead female role but backed out and Pooja was subsequently handed the role.
 Director Pa.
-Ranjith worked as an assistant director in this movie.
+Ranjith worked as an assistant director in this film.
 Prashanth worked for the film in 2005 simultaneously with several other projects, including ventures such as Venkatesh's Petrol and Ramesh Selvan's Runway, both of which were subsequently shelved.
 By October 2005, it was reported that most of the film's shoot was over and that the team had shot scenes across Tiruchi, Karaikudi, Gingee, Thenkasi and Rajasthan.
-Cinematographer Sridhar was injured in March 2006 at the shoot of the film, when he fell off a horse he had been sitting on.
 One of the songs was shot at Gingee Fort with 80 dancers, 10 elephants and 20 horses.
 A website run by Indiaglitz.com was launched for the film in April 2006, coinciding with Prashanth's 33rd birthday.
-The team then screened the completed film to then Chief Minister of Tamil Nadu, M. Karunanidhi, at a special show at Four Frames Studios in June 2006.